afzalch/CS-Topics/Security/README.md

 **Certificate Signing Request (CSR)**
-Canb e done through the use of programs such as openSSL that create a private key and a CSR from scratch
+Can be done through the use of programs such as openSSL that create a private key and a CSR from scratch